nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 ---
 title: Learn JavaScript Array Data Structure
 date: '2020-05-01'
-description: TODO
+description: Learning data structures will help you understand how software works and improve your problem-solving skills.
+In this tutorial, you will learn the array data structure in JavaScript.
 keyword: ['javascript', 'array', 'arrays', 'data structure', 'data structures']
 ---

 ![](./image.png)

-@TODO introduction

 At some point in your career (today?!) you will want to learn data structures.
 Why?
+It's not _just_ to ace the technical interview and land your dream job.
+Learning data structures will help you understand how software works and improve your problem-solving skills.
+For example, if you're a JavaScript developer, you probably take your JS engine for granted.
+But under-the-hood, V8 or Spidermonkey in Chrome and Firefox, respectively, are written in C++, and are using data structures, such as stacks and queues, to implement the JavaScript execution context.
+When you query a database, your DBMS is using data structures, such as hash tables and trees, to parse and optimize execution.
+In this tutorial, you will learn the array data structure in JavaScript.

 ## What is an Array?

 An array is the simplest data structure.
 It is a sequential collection of elements each identified by index.

+@TODO image?

+We can think of our computer as an array of switches.
+A byte is an array of eight bits.
+From bytes we build complex layers of abstraction to create memory, characters, and cat videos.

+## What Problem(s) Do Arrays Solve?

+* Arrays allow us to store similar values in a single variable, rather than individual variables for each value.

+* Arrays allow us to quickly and easily perform operations on similar values.

+* Arrays are fast.
+If we know the index of the element, an array search is in the order of O(1).

+* Arrays are multidimensional, meaning we can store arrays in arrays in arrays...

+## Learn JavaScript Array Data Structure

 In JavaScript, (almost) everything is an object, including arrays.
 The JavaScript Array object contains property/value pairs where the property name corresponds with the array index.
 You guessed it.
 Because it’s an object, the property name is a string and not an integer.
 Because they are objects, they are not as efficient as arrays in other languages.

-## What Problem(s) Do Arrays Solve?

-@TODO
-* Arrays allow us to store similar values in a single variable, rather than individual variables for each value

-*

-## Learn JavaScript Array Data Structure

 Arrays in [statically typed programming languages](https://en.wikipedia.org/wiki/Type_system) cannot store different data types.
 Because JavaScript is a dynamically typed language and arrays are objects, we _can_ store different data types in them, but that doesn't mean we _should_.